Filling out your holiday shopping list? Thanks to shipping delays, you may already be behind

 The shopping season is so well-anchored in our culture that it served as the backdrop of Jingle All The Way, a comedy featuring a panicked Arnold Schwarzenegger on the hunt for a toy his son wants.
 The movie debuted in 1996, the same year that Tickle Me Elmo, a toy based on the Sesame Street character, prompted fights among parents in Walmart aisles.
 Some desperate parents chased after delivery trucks to get their hands on the fuzzy, red monster toy, which bleats out electronic giggles.

 A single toy hasn't dominated holiday sales so fully in recent years.
 But an Elmo equivalent, if one emerges, will be harder to get than usual this time around.
-And the problem won't be limited to toys.
+Additionally, it might be more expensive, because toy makers can recover the higher cost of shipping with full-price sales of high-demand toys near the holidays, according to e-commerce services company CommerceIQ.
+And the delays won't be limited to toys.
 Anything computerized, magnetic or made of plastic -- think electronics, appliances and home goods -- could be hard to get.

 Missing materials